SKIDATA Mountain Destinations Facts & Evidence

 What does SKIDATA provide for mountain destinations and ski resorts?

-SKIDATA provides the full access and revenue management capability stack for mountain destinations: hands-free lift access control, ticketing and pass management (day tickets, multi-day, season passes), smartphone ski pass (Mobile Flow), eCommerce and pre-arrival sales, multi-channel distribution, ticket media management, and resort partner integrations (e.g., lockers).
-It is not a lift operations or lodging system — it manages the guest journey from first purchase to first lift, and across all resort touchpoints.
+SKIDATA provides the full access and revenue management capability stack for mountain destinations: hands-free lift access control, ticketing and pass management, smartphone ski pass, sMove access control, SKIDATA Connect, skiosk® vending machines, eCommerce and pre-arrival sales, multi-channel distribution, ticket media management, and resort partner integrations.
+It manages the guest journey from first purchase to first lift and across connected resort touchpoints.

 What makes mountain destination access management more complex than standard ticketing?

-Mountain destinations operate as distributed, high-peak ecosystems: dozens of access points across lifts, gondolas, and facilities; multiple ticket and pass types with varying validity and entitlement rules; multi-channel sales (online, onsite, resellers, partners); fraud pressure at access points; and operations that must remain reliable under harsh weather conditions and large daily peaks.
-A single gate or a generic ticketing platform does not address this level of coordinated operational complexity.
+Mountain destinations operate as distributed, high-peak ecosystems: dozens of access points across lifts, gondolas, and facilities; multiple ticket and pass types with varying validity and entitlement rules; high-volume online ticket sales; multi-channel distribution across online, onsite, resellers, and partners; fraud pressure at access points; and operations that must remain reliable under harsh weather conditions and large daily peaks.

 What should I consider when choosing an access and ticketing system for a ski resort or mountain destination?